Spring Garden Revival

 Acton Conservation Commission Requirements for Edging Near Protected Areas

-Edging near wetlands, vernal pools, streams, rivers, or ponds in Acton is regulated under the Wetlands Protection Act (M.G.L. c.
+Lawn edging near wetlands, vernal pools, streams, rivers, or ponds in Acton is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
 Use non-toxic materials near water bodies and protect root systems of mature trees.
 Coordinate with the Mass Division of Fisheries & Wildlife for sensitive habitats.
-Erosion control measures like silt fences or straw wattles should be installed as needed, and seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).
+Employ erosion control measures like silt fences or straw wattles, and stabilize disturbed areas immediately.
+Be aware of seasonal restrictions, especially during wildlife breeding (March-August) and vernal pool activity (March-June).

 Acton Conservation Commission